 Kathryn Nielsen, FNP Joins the Healthcare Team

-Idaho Falls, Idaho – Rocky Mountain Diabetes Center is proud to announce the addition of Kathryn “Katy” Nielsen, FNP to their diabetes centered healthcare team as a certified family nurse practitioner.
-Katy is a Virginia native but in 2016 moved to Idaho Falls with her family from Kentucky.
+Idaho Falls, Idaho – Rocky Mountain Diabetes Center is proud to announce the addition of Kathryn “Katy” Nielsen, FNP to their diabetes-centered healthcare team as a certified family nurse practitioner.
+Katy is a Virginia native, but in 2016, she moved from Kentucky to Idaho Falls with her family.

 Katy has a broad mix of experience both as a registered nurse and as a family nurse practitioner.
 Katy has worked in both hospital and private practice settings.
 She has extensive experience as an RN with intensive care patients.
 She worked in the adult ICU at Clark Memorial Hospital in Clarksville, Indiana for about 2 years.
 Subsequently, Katy worked with infants at Kosair Children’s Hospital (NICU) in Louisville, Kentucky for over 4 years.